 Consider becoming a member of Historic Germanna ($50/year) where you will help support:

 - The trail system of the 170 acre Siegen Forest behind the Fort Germanna Visitor Center

 - Water access to launch kayaks and canoes onto the Rapidan River.
 Download Application for river access form (pdf)

-The four trails of the Germanna Foundation’s 170-acre Siegen Forest, named in honor of Foundation benefactors Russell and Joan Hitt, are open to the public during daylight hours, year-round.
-Enjoy hiking along the Rapidan River, enjoying nature and the area’s wildlife, or experiencing some of Germanna’s rich colonial and Civil War era historic sites firsthand.
+The four trails of Historic Germanna’s 170-acre Siegen Forest, named in honor of Foundation benefactors Russell and Joan Hitt, are open to the public during daylight hours, year-round.
+Hike along the Rapidan River, enjoying nature and the area’s wildlife, or experiencing some of Germanna’s rich colonial and Civil War era historic sites firsthand.
 Our trails provide a unique opportunity to walk in the footsteps of history.

 Check out our Trail Rules and Safety Guidelines, choose your trail, and start your hike!
 (A printable trail guide is available on each trail’s page below.)